 Memphis, TN 38104

 Student Review: “Nursing school is one of the hardest things I have ever endured.
 I started my journey two years ago in a nursing class called Basic Skills.
 Basic Skills for me felt a lot like basic training in the military, it’s where you learn the foundations of nursing practice.
 You learn how to make beds, give bed baths, administer medication, Foley catheter insertion, and other skills like dressing wounds.
 Don’t let the word “basic” fool you: this class was not easy.
-At the beginning of the course our professor told us to look to our right and then to our left.
+At the beginning of the course, our professor told us to look to our right and then to our left.
 She said to remember that the person sitting on either side may or may not be at our graduation After preparing and searching high and low I typed out my appeal letter with the evidence that these test questions were reasonably, especially since they were not consistent among the other courses.
-As a nurse I will have to advocate for patients that have way bigger battles and fears than I have ever had to face.
-He wanted to know that I would not give up even if it seemed impossible, even if I was scared or doubtful I did it my best.” – Student at Baptist College of Health Sciences
+As a nurse, I will have to advocate for patients that have way bigger battles and fears than I have ever had to face.
+He wanted to know that I would not give up even if it seemed impossible, even if I was scared or doubtful I did it my best.” – Student at Baptist Health Sciences University

 East Tennessee State University